ppadovani/KibanaNestedSupportPlugin/README.md

 So how does the new query language solve our problem?

 1. By parsing the queries in Kibana we have the ability to syntax check the query BEFORE it is converted to an Elasticsearch query.
-2. I Modified the Kibana code to load the nested information about an index, and pass the index information to the query parser.
+2. The modified the Kibana code to load the nested information about an index, and pass the index information to the query parser.
 This allows:
   * Field validation and feedback for invalid fields
   * Type validation against the values contained in the query
   * Nested query generation support